eerohele/useless/README.md

 You must have the [Clojure CLI tools](https://www.clojure.org/guides/getting_started#_clojure_installer_and_cli_tools) installed.

 **Warning**: Just like with a regular REPL, whatever piece of code you evaluate is executed on your own computer.
-In other words, maybe don't eval things like `(clojure.java.shell/sh "rm" "-rf")`.
+In other words, maybe don't eval things like `(clojure.java.shell/sh "rm" "-rf" "/")`.

 1. Run: